evanmarr/superhack/README.md

 **⚠️ For educational and authorized security testing purposes only.
 Use responsibly and only on systems you own or have explicit permission to test.**

+**NOTICE: Some features are still beiing debugged and may not work.
+If so, please report to us using github.
+Thank you for your contribution!**

 ---

 ## Installation